 2. They Don’t Take Kindly to Strangers

-While these dogs are extremely friendly and sociable, they don’t always take kindly to strangers knocking on the family’s door.
-They are likely to bark and do a great deak of sniffing when a new person walks through the door.
+While these dogs are friendly, they don’t always take kindly to strangers knocking on the family’s door.
+They are likely to bark and do a great deal of sniffing when a new person walks through the door.
 Luckily, once they’re satisfied that the visitor is not a threat, Lhasaliers tend to mellow out and accept the visitors as friends.

 3. They Don’t Need as Much Grooming as You Might Think

-Even though these striking dogs have long, luscious hair, they don’t require much.
-With a regular trim, brushing or combing once or twice a week should keep this dog’s coat in check.
+Even though these striking dogs have long, luscious hair, they don’t require much grooming.
+With a regular trim, brushing or combing once or twice a week should keep their coat in check.

 Temperament & Intelligence of the Lhasalier 🧠

-These sweet dogs don’t cause much trouble, even after spending a couple of days in their apartment setting.
-But they do like to play games and enjoy a few walks a week.
-They also like to snuggle up on the bed or couch and just forget about the worries of the world.
+Lhasaliers don’t cause much trouble and can live comfortably in an apartment.
+But they like to play games and enjoy a few walks a week.
+They also like to snuggle up on the bed or couch and forget about the world.
 The Lhasalier is lively but also patient.

-Lhasaliers love to please their family members and almost always willing to participate in training sessions.
+Lhasaliers love to please their family members and are almost always willing to participate in training sessions.
 They are playful when outdoors and love to run.
-But unless they are well trained, they should never be let off their leash while in public to avoid accidents and injuries.
+Unless they are well-trained, they should never be let off their leash in public to avoid accidents and injuries.